-- The regular review of facilities by lending and credit officers, at least annually. - The operation of an independent special asset management function to handle non-performing and problem exposures. - The central monitoring of credit concentration in certain countries, specialized industries / sectors, products, customers and customer groups with monthly reports to the RMC, ALCO and quarterly to Board Risk Committee. - The continual development of improved techniques for measuring and evaluating risk, and for optimizing risk-adjusted return on capital. - The development and adoption of automated application processing and assessment systems, to enable consistency of decisions and an efficient framework for application processing. - A structured framework of credit training and accreditation to build risk awareness and credit assessment capabilities.
+- The regular review of facilities by lending and credit officers, at least annually. - The operation of an independent special asset management function to handle non-performing and problem exposures. - The Credit Review and Assurance undertake independent review of the entire credit risk management process across businesses, credit approvals and credit operations and provide assurance and expert advice on design and operating effectiveness of credit risk management. - The central monitoring of credit concentration in certain countries, industries / sectors, products, customers and customer groups with monthly reports to the RMC and quarterly to Board Risk Committee. - The continual development of improved techniques for measuring and evaluating risk, and for optimizing risk-adjusted return on capital. - The development and adoption of automated application processing and assessment systems, to enable consistency of decisions and an efficient framework for application processing. - A structured framework of credit training and accreditation to build risk awareness and credit assessment capabilities.